-Famous for the Oregon Coast Aquarium, marina and bridge, this town marks the centre of the Oregon coastline and makes a great stop half way with plenty of options for activities and accommodation if you’re looking to stay somewhere overnight.
+Famous for the Oregon Coast Aquarium, marina and bridge, Newport marks the centre of the Oregon coastline and makes a great stop half way on your Oregon road trip, with plenty of options for activities and accommodation if you’re looking to stay somewhere overnight.

 Time your visit here right at high tide and this natural rock well transforms into a photographer’s dream!
 With the high waves pouring over rocks and creating the impression that water is streaming into the ground.
 Use a slower shutter speed to make the water smoother.
 Sadly I was there when the tide wasn’t quite high enough but the huge waves crashing and the rock pools were a lot of fun.
-The coast has so many dramatic rocky formations that we were constantly stopping to take photos!
+Exploring the Oregon Coast you’ll find so many dramatic rocky formations, we were constantly stopping to take photos!

 Oregon Sand Dunes